Iolani

 No analysis available

-Five of six current MLS listings identify the building as concrete (CONCRE).
-None of the public remarks explicitly say “concrete” or “reinforced concrete,” so this is supported mainly by the MLS material field rather than agent descriptions.
+Most current MLS listings for The Iolani identify the building as concrete (6 of 7).
+None of the public remarks explicitly mention concrete construction, so this is supported primarily by the repeated MLS materials data rather than listing text.

 One of six MLS entries indicates hollow tile, but no listing remarks reference hollow tile construction.
 This appears isolated and likely copy-pasted or miscoded.